+"That villain Trimble-"

+"That scoundrel Trimble-"

-"That villain Trimble--" "That scoundrel Trimble--" "Oh, that Hun Trimble!" gasped Lovell.
-"I-I-I'd give a term's pocket-money to see him now!"
+"Oh, that Hun Trimble!" gasped

+Lovell.
+"I-I-I'd give a term's

+pocket-money to see him now!"

 "Let's get off!" mumbled Raby.

-"There's the lodgekeeper staring; after us, as if he thinks we might be burglars!
-Come on!"
-And the Fistical Four mounted, and pedalled away, glad to be gone, but yearning with a deep, deep yearning to meet Baggy Trimble just for a few minutes!
-The 5th Chapter.
-Justice!
+"There's the lodgekeeper staring after

+And the Fistical Four mounted, and pedalled away, glad to be gone, but yearning with a deep, deep yearning to meet Baggy Trimble just for a few